eea/art17-consultation/docs/overview/source/views.rst

 Activity Log
 ~~~~~~~~~~~~
-The most recent conclusions and comments are listed here, ordered by add date.
+The most recent conclusions and comments are listed here, ordered by date.

 Admin views
 -----------